 At Buck Ross we assemble a talented crew that matches the unique needs of your project.
 We're like a classy old tailor that comes to your house, gets your exact measurements and then cuts you the sickest suit or dress you've ever worn.
-We have an amazing pool of admins and creatives that we hand pick and assign to the films & videos they will benefit the most.
+We have an amazing pool of creatives & technicians that we hand pick and assign to the films & videos they will benefit the most.
 This unique modus allows us to be as nimble as a startled doe and to create fresh content for our clients every single time.
 While these bright young bucks below don't account for everyone, they are some of the repeat offenders that we can't seem to scare off.

 RYAN "BUCK" ROSSHailing from the red clay of Atlanta, Georgia, Ryan "Buck" Ross has been making movies since his teens.
 With a Hi8 video camera and two VCRs cabled together he and his posse created skateboarding masterpieces with very little skating, a lot of story and a little bit of nudity.
 Ryan then headed to the University of Colorado and took his filmmaking into the mountains.

 After graduation and some time abroad he began work at an outdoor documentary company where over the course of five years he went from "office boy" to being a partner in the business.
 Along the way he helped start the first ever Adventure Film School in the country, produced a malaria documentary in Africa, shot IMAX film on Mount Everest, hosted a regional travel TV show and continued to fall more and more in love with the creative process of filmmaking.

 Today, armed with his own production company and an amazing group of collaborators, Ryan continues to turn ideas into moving images for a broad array of clients in an even wider spectrum of genres.